ivankvitka/chatbot/README.md

 ## Usage

-### Authentication
+### Damba Authentication

-1. Register a new account or login with existing credentials
-2. JWT tokens are automatically stored in localStorage

-### Taking Screenshots

-1. Navigate to the "Screenshot" tab
-2. Configure screenshot options (URL, dimensions, etc.)
-3. Click "Capture Screenshot" to take a screenshot
-4. Download the captured screenshot
+1. Click the "Damba" button in the header
+2. Enter your Damba token in the modal
+3. The authentication status is indicated by a green (authenticated) or red (not authenticated) dot

-### WhatsApp Integration
+### WhatsApp Authentication

-1. Navigate to the "WhatsApp" tab
+1. Click the "WhatsApp" button in the header
-2. Authenticate with WhatsApp by scanning the QR code
+2. Scan the QR code with your WhatsApp mobile app
-3. Select a WhatsApp group
-4. Use "Capture & Send Screenshot" to automatically capture and send screenshots
+3. The connection status is indicated by a green dot when ready

+### Configuring Group Settings

+1. View your WhatsApp groups in the dashboard
+2. Click the settings icon next to a group
+3. Configure the following options:
+   - **Enable automatic sending**: Toggle to enable/disable scheduled screenshots
+   - **Interval**: Choose how often to send screenshots (1, 5, 10, 15, 30, or 60 minutes)
+   - **React on message**: Enter a keyword (e.g., "небо") to trigger immediate screenshot sending when the word appears in group messages

+### Automatic Screenshot Sending

+- When enabled, screenshots are automatically sent to the group at the configured interval
+- The interval is displayed under the group name in the groups list
+- Screenshots are captured from the Damba platform

+### Message-Triggered Screenshots

+- When a keyword is configured in "React on message", the system monitors all messages in that group
+- If a message contains the keyword, a screenshot is immediately sent to the group
+- This works independently of the scheduled sending feature

 ## API Endpoints

-### Authentication
+### Damba

-- `POST /auth/login` - User login
-- `POST /auth/register` - User registration
-- `GET /auth/profile` - Get user profile
+- `GET /damba/screenshot` - Get latest screenshot from Damba platform

-### Screenshots

-- `POST /screenshot/capture` - Capture screenshot
+- `POST /damba/token` - Save Damba authentication token
-- `GET /screenshot/download` - Download screenshot
-- `GET /screenshot/view` - View screenshot

 ### WhatsApp

 - `GET /whatsapp/status` - Check WhatsApp connection status
 - `GET /whatsapp/qr` - Get QR code for authentication
-- `GET /whatsapp/groups` - Get user's WhatsApp groups
+- `GET /whatsapp/groups` - Get user's WhatsApp groups with settings
-- `POST /whatsapp/send-screenshot` - Send screenshot to group
+- `POST /whatsapp/send-screenshot` - Manually send screenshot to group
+- `POST /whatsapp/send-message` - Send text message to chat
+- `GET /whatsapp/groups/:groupId/settings` - Get group settings
-- `POST /whatsapp/capture-and-send` - Capture and send screenshot
+- `POST /whatsapp/groups/settings` - Create or update group settings
+- `PUT /whatsapp/groups/:groupId/settings` - Update group settings
+- `DELETE /whatsapp/groups/:groupId/settings` - Delete group settings

 ## Development